 Employee Assistance Program

 We all have problems at one time or another that we can’t handle on our own.
-Our Employee Assistance Program (EAP) is here to help.
+Our Employee Assistance Program is here to help.

 You can talk to trained, licensed behavioral health professionals about: